-The APHA must verify the existence of a disability to allow certain income disallowances and deductions from income but cannot inquire about the nature or extent of a person's disability.
+The APHA must verify the existence of a disability to allow certain deductions but cannot inquire about the nature or extent of a person's disability.
 The APHA may not inquire about a person's diagnosis, details of treatment for a disability, or medical condition.
 If the APHA receives a verification document that provides this information, the information should be redacted or destroyed.
 Under no circumstances will the APHA request a participant's medical record(s).